mbsabath/large_data_in_R/Large-Data-in-R.md

 can use streaming in conjunction with a temporary sqlite database.
 However debugging that can prove challenging.
-This method can also be quite slow, as processing text files is inefficient, not to mention the number of IO operations occuring.
+This method can also be quite slow, as processing text files is inefficient, not to mention the number of IO operations occurring.

 ### 5.4 Data Sharding